 It starts at $49 per month for the Standard edition of New Relic.
 Pro and Enterprise editions offer custom pricing.

 Core user is ideal for a developer who wants access to advanced log management capabilities, telemetry data in their IDE, New Relic custom apps, errors inbox, etc. Get it for developers who require insight into how their code performs across pre-production and production environments.
-Or, who sometimes need to work with DevOps and SRE on various issues.
+Or, those who sometimes need to work with DevOps and SRE on various issues.

 Full platform users are full users because they have access to all New Relic capabilities.
 They can monitor, troubleshoot, and tweak their entire stack to optimize it — from application performance monitoring (APM) with distributed tracing to infrastructure monitoring with Pixie and synthetics monitoring.